-Action Taken: (Specify) , , Received by At: (Time) On: (Date)
+Received Action Tal by ken: (Specify) At: (Time) On: (Date) Signed: Time & Date:

 This record will be held securely in accordance with the School's Low-Level Concerns Policy.
 Please note that low-level concerns will be treated in confidence as far as possible, but the School may in certain circumstances be subject to legal reporting requirements or other legal obligations to share information with appropriate persons, including legal claims and formal investigations.